In 2019 the event focused on the packaging of all the new innovation under the theme 'Simplicity - the new innovation'.

 For Spotify, decoupling has been the way forward.
 This allows them to move forward in a simple way at the same time as their system grows beyond a graspable size.

-"We don’t even know how many services we have", Niklas Gustafsson, said, and went on:
+"We don’t even know how many services we have", said Niklas Gustafsson, and continued:

 "One of the big takeaways is that you have to sacrifice that big, holistic viewpoint."

-Their micro universes, all contributing to an interconnected system, allows them to be fast in both implementing new services and fixing problems.
-By working like this they simplify concerns; everyone can focus on their own work and the API connected to it and are able to deploy new things whenever they want, not caring about the other universes.
-They can actually have as many as over 600 deployments per day - without a most needs of coordination.
+Their micro universes all contribute to an interconnected system, allowing them to be fast in both implementing new services and fixing problems.
+By working like this they simplify concerns; everyone can focus on their own work and the API connected to it and they are able to deploy new things whenever they want, without having to consider the other universes.
+They can actually have as many as over 600 deployments per day - without most needs of coordination.

 Equality and fairness - it should be simple

 Anna Kazakova used the infamous Amazon AI recruitment case as a starting point, explaining how their machine learning tool learned to identify and score women lower in their recruitment processes.
-When this was discovered the price for Amazon to pay was big.
-They were publicly embarrassed and questioned, which lead to a price drop of their shares and lost goodwill and brand value.
+When this was discovered, Amazon had a big price to pay.
+They were publicly embarrassed and questioned, which led to a drop in their share prices, as well as losing them goodwill and brand value

 "You can set it straight and learn the machine to stop defining people as privileged and underpriviliged, Anna Kazakova Lindegren said and pointed to different tools, IBM’s open source AI Fairness 360 and Watson OpenScale."

-Through these tools, fairness gets a better chance to play its obvious role in innovation.
-And at the center of innovation equality should also have its place in the centre of innovation.
+Through these tools, fairness is given a better chance to play its obvious role in innovation.
+And quality should also have its place in the centre of innovation.

 Malin Frithiofsson talked about the lack of women and a female perspective in lots of innovation and in the tech industry.
-The cases where women are left out of processes are numerous: voice recognition’s are usually optimized for men, female crash test dummies are just downsized men without the right biology and conversation motors that won’t recognize abortions but can lead you to prostitutes.
+The cases where women are left out of processes are numerous: voice recognitions are usually optimised for men, female crash test dummies are just downsized men without the right biology, and conversation motors that won’t recognise abortions but can lead you to prostitutes.

 "This is not at pipeline issue - it’s a cultural problem.
 The way we tend to talk about tech is that not enough women are interested.
 That is a comfortable way of saying it.
 Women are actually leaving the tech industry.
 42 % are leaving in five years and one of two women studying computer science are leaving during their first semester.
 Piping more women in won’t solve it", said Malin Frithiofsson and later added: